 - Noscript Firefox security extension goes mobile

-- How to Stop Website Tracking in Firefox
+- How to show the full URL in Firefox

 - Google Chrome Dev Channel Update